 Charlottesville, Virginia, is a very special place, with a small town feel and world class appeal.
 Students attending The Covenant School are fortunate to have the resources of Charlottesville, surrounding Albemarle County, and the University of Virginia available to them.

-Along with neoclassical architecture and early American history, Charlottesville, population 45,000, offers bountiful culture and pristine nature.
-The Blue Ridge Mountains west of town are rife with scenic drives and hard-core hiking trails.
-Horse farms and prize-winning vineyards checker the foothills.
-The culture of Charlottesville revolves around two points: the University of Virginia and the Historic Downtown Mall.
-Charlottesville is a major cultural center for central Virginia, and features more fine dining, shopping, and entertainment than one might expect for a town of its size.
+Along with neoclassical architecture and early American history, Charlottesville, population 45,000, offers bountiful cultural and outdoor opportunities.
+The cultural scene revolves principally around two points: the University of Virginia and the Historic Downtown Mall.
+A major cultural center for central Virginia, Charlottesville features more fine dining, shopping, and entertainment than one might expect for a town of its size.
+As for the surrounding country, the Blue Ridge Mountains west of town boast scenic drives and hard-core hiking trails, while horse farms and prize-winning vineyards checker the foothills.

 Consistently earning high marks as a desirable place to live, Charlottesville has appeared on top-ten lists of cities published by Money, Forbes, and Kiplinger’s magazines, as well as the National Trust for Historic Preservation.
 In 2004, Charlottesville was ranked the best place to live in the U.S. based on cost of living, climate, and quality of life in Cities Ranked and Rated by Bert Sperling and Peter Sanders.
 The area is served by four airlines at the Charlottesville-Albemarle Airport and by Amtrak.